shakthi-20/electrospark/README.md

 The following is an example of how we can generate input values for our AI models using sample data:

-python

 # Sample input values for soil sensors (nutrient soil sensor, soil moisture sensor, temperature sensor)
 sample_input = [3.5, 45, 25]  # Nutrient level, Soil moisture (%), Temperature (°C)

 These sample input values represent typical sensor readings that our AI models would process to make predictions and provide recommendations for optimal plant health and resource allocation.

-By combining these technologies, we aim to empower farmers with the tools they need to make informed decisions, optimize resource allocation, and enhance crop yield, ultimately contributing to a more sustainable and productive future for agriculture.

 Training Machine Learning Models for Plant Health Prediction: